 - Protection against various animals, pests and weather conditions.

-Most of the models are made of sheet metal, iron and/or galvanized steel with aluminum and/or zinc.
+Most of the raised garden beds are made of sheet metal, iron and/or galvanized steel with aluminum and/or zinc.
 A key benefit of galvanized steel is that it is coated with zinc which protects the metal from corrosion.
 The zinc coating is also completely food safe.